savchenko/debian-qemu-tpm/README.md

   10: 0x0000000000000000000000000000000000000000
 ```

+### Notes
-**N.B.** Double-check PCRs behaviour on your particular system.
-E.g. you might want to bind PCR8 instead of PCR6, etc.
+- Double-check PCRs behaviour on your particular system.
+- You might want to bind PCR8 instead of PCR6, etc.
+- Don't try to seal against >8 PCRs.